 So, if you want to have a better chance at keeping your customers on your website with the hopes that they will make a purchase, you should keep in mind the following:

-- The looks – your ecommerce store should have a clean and beautiful design with clear information about your products.
+• The looks – your ecommerce store should have a clean and beautiful design with clear information about your products.
 In other words, should be relevant for your target audience and easy to navigate through.

-- The tech – if your ecommerce website doesn’t load in a max. of 3 seconds, then most likely your customers will exit even before seeing what you have to offer.
+• The tech – if your ecommerce website doesn’t load in a max. of 3 seconds, then most likely your customers will exit even before seeing what you have to offer.
 Speed matters in this world – people don’t wait anymore.
 So, be sure that your website loads as fast as possible.
 Also, don’t forget to secure your payments transactions, security is something you should care about a lot these days.

-- The products – to have a better chance at making a name for yourself as a store owner, you need the right products for the right people.
+• The products – to have a better chance at making a name for yourself as a store owner, you need the right products for the right people.
 So, we recommend selling high-quality and unique products that come with eye-catching images.
 After choosing the products you want to dropship, don’t forget to do some search engine optimization for each of them, this will help customers find your products faster.

 We think this data is absolutely amazing and may be one of the most important statistics ever published.
 Now that you know how important it is for your customers to have reviews on your online store, you can do something about it.

 In a way, it’s normal that consumers trust other people’s testimonials about your products more than anything else on your store or blog.
 Before becoming your customer, they need reassurance that a product looks and does what it’s supposed to do.
-It’s normal to have doubts about it, they can’t see, touch or try it before purchasing, so they rely on other people’s experience with it.
+It’s normal to have doubts about it, they can’t see, touch, or try it before purchasing, so they rely on other people’s experience with it.

-So, be sure to make it easy for your existing customers to come back after they made a purchase and write a review about that product.
+So, be sure to make it easy for your existing customers to come back after they make a purchase and write a review about that product.
 That way you can include as many reviews as possible in your online store.

 According to this study, successful stores were 6x more likely to say that “Branding and Storytelling” gave them a competitive advantage and 77% more likely to the fact that they manufactured their own product.